 Averill Park Sports By Issac Joseph

-The girls basketball team dominated Troy on 12/21, with a 63-15 final score.
-Amelia Wood and Taylor Holohan both scored 11 to lead the girls.
-The basketball team will face Bishop Guertin on 12/30 for their next game.
+The girls basketball team crushed Columbia on 1/18, with a 65-21 final score.
+Amelia Wood led the girls with 25 points while Taylor Holohan and Michelina Lombardi added 20 and 11 points respectively.
+The basketball team will travel to Guilderland for their next game on 1/28.

 I will be back next week to report on AP scores and highlights.
 Go Warriors!